Don’t Allow Fear to Destroy Your Peace

 Our joy is not confined to ourselves but radiates out to all.
 Just as Jesus intended to enter into us, that his joy might be in us and our joy might be full (John 15:11), so neither can we contain our joy: our peace and happiness envelop all those around us.
 When we interact with people—or circumstances—we do not feel drained of energy, as we did when we were still obliged to protect and defend our ego-self….we feel ourselves fully living, full of the richness of God’s life.
 The reality of God is intensely perceived as present in everything.… When we are shaken awake, we see it.”

 And finally, the words of Matthew Fox brought it all home for me.
 We are told that death is never final.
 It will never have the last word.
 I cannot dwell in [despair] and death and anger and oppression and submission and resentment and pain forever.
-I need to wake up, get up, rise up, put on life even when days are dark and my soul is down and shadows surround me everywhere.
+I need to wake up, get up, rise up, put on life even when days are dark, and, my soul is down, and shadows surround me everywhere.

 Resurrection is a commitment to hope and being reborn.
 It is a commitment to creativity, to the Spirit who “makes all things new” (Revelation 21:5).